 We’ve compiled a list of beautiful trees for Canberra gardens that give shade and colour as well as being frost and drought hardy.
 These trees are suited to growing in Canberra’s hot summers and cold winters and will give you shade during summer months and let the sun shine in during winter.
-Make sure wherever you plant a tree you give it enough space to realise its potential height and canopy so it won’t interfere with powerlines or physical structures.
-Always check to see how invasive roots are if you are planting close to any hard structures.
+Many of these trees are available bare-rooted and can be planted during winter or early spring.
+It’s not advisable to plant them during the hot summer weather.

-Ornamental cherry tree
+7. Ornamental cherry tree

 TreeWorks is a leading tree services business operating in Canberra, Monaro, and Southern Tablelands.
-We are a fully licensed, ACTEW accredited & insured tree surgery company and a member of Arboriculture Australia.
+We are a fully licensed, Evoenergy accredited & insured tree surgery company and a member of Arboriculture Australia.
 Our climbers are appropriately trained and some of our arborists have over 25 years experience in large scale tree surgery and removals.
-Call 1800 873 343 or book online for a free on-site tree health and safety inspection. information.
+Call 1800 873 343 or book online for a free on-site tree health and safety inspection.